getsentry/sentry-docs/src/collections/_documentation/platforms/python/tornado.md

 <!-- WIZARD -->
 *Import name: `sentry_sdk.integrations.tornado.TornadoIntegration`*

 The Tornado integration adds support for the [Tornado Web Framework](https://www.tornadoweb.org/).
+A Tornado version of 5 or greater and Python 3.7 or greater is required.

 1. Install `sentry-sdk` from PyPI: